 ANIMATION

-Additionally, in all trials, we may hypothesize that colonization rate will expected to decrease as more species inhabit an island, whereas extinction rate will increase as more species are found on the island.
-The null hypothesis the colonization rate and extinction rates are expected to stay the same across all numbers of species on the island.
+Additionally, in all trials, we may hypothesize that the colonization rate will be expected to decrease as more species inhabit an island, whereas the extinction rate will increase as more species are found on the island.
+The null hypothesis might be that the colonization rate and extinction rates are expected to stay the same across all numbers of species on the island.

 ANIMATION